eduVieiraAF/eduVieiraAF/README.md

 - 👋 Hi, I’m @eduVieiraAF
 - 👀 I’m interested in getting back into the world of coding and bug-cursing.
+- 📚 I'm fluent in English and Portuguse.
+I speak a little French and Spanish.
 - 🌱 I’m currently learning java basics so that I can get reacquainted to the biz.
-- 💞️ I’m looking to collaborate on anything anywhere.
+- 🧩 I’m looking to collaborate on anything anywhere.
 - 📫 How to reach me: edu_vieira@hotmail.com

 <!---